Consistent monitoring of quantum fluctuations: Ancilla entropies

-\textit{Ancillas entropy.--} We calculate the Renyi entropies \eqref{eq:entropydef} of the ancillas.
+We calculate the Renyi entropies \eqref{eq:entropydef} of the ancillas.
 The idea is to bring the covariant matrix \eqref{eq:main} to a standard form, in order to reduce the calculation to that of single harmonic oscillators.

 To start, note that $\mathbf{C}$ is a positive semi-definite matrix, so can be diagonalized: $\mathbf{C} = \mathbf{U} \mathbf{\Lambda} \mathbf{U}^{T}$ where $ \mathbf{U} \in \mathrm{O}(n)$ and $\mathbf{\Lambda} = \mathrm{diag}(\lambda_1, \dots, \lambda_n)$ is a diagonal matrix with eigenvalues of $\mathbf{C}$.
 Then, crucially, observe from \eqref{eq:main} that